Full question:

 Answer:

-To have the mortgage lien removed from your title, you would have to obtain a mortgage satisfaction from the lender or a court order to clear the title.
-If you believe that you do not owe this debt, you may consider a written demand for a release of the mortgage as it is listed on your title.
+To remove a mortgage lien from your property, you need to obtain a mortgage satisfaction from the lender or a court order.
+If you believe you no longer owe this debt, you can send a written request for a release of the mortgage as it appears on your title.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.